Almond Fudge Cakes

 - For glaze, in a large saucepan, combine the confectioners' sugar, chocolate chips, butter and milk.
 Cook and stir over medium heat until smooth.
 Remove from the heat.
 Stir in cream and vanilla.

 - Cut each cake horizontally into two layers.
 Place each bottom layer on a serving plate; top with a 3 tablespoons filling.
 Replace tops.
-Spoon glaze over cakes and sprinkle with almonds.
-Yield: 10 servings.
+Spoon glaze over cakes; sprinkle with almonds.